Type to search posts and projects to navigate

 Production Deployment Strategy

-To deploy MCP in production, we recommend this phased approach:
+To deploy a context layer like this in production, I recommend this phased approach:

-1. Pilot phase: Implement MCP for a single agent type with low traffic
+1. Pilot phase: Roll the context layer out to a single agent type with low traffic

 2. Gradual rollout: Extend to specialized agents one by one

-3. A/B testing: Compare performance metrics between MCP and non-MCP systems
+3. A/B testing: Compare performance metrics between the context-managed and baseline systems

 4. Full deployment: Scale horizontally with distributed context stores